 Residence Life and Housing at SUNY Oswego has upgraded the channel line-up received from our service provider, Time Warner.
 The new line-up will feature a high definition digital channel package.
 This will eliminate the need for a set-top box cable receiver!

 Please note: hook-up will remain the same (a coaxial cable is still needed).

 - If you have a flat panel television purchased after 2010, chances are excellent that it will work with the new digital system.
 To be compatible, your TV must be equipped with a QAM (quadrature amplitude modulation) tuner.
 Refer to your TV's specifications to know if your model is compatible.
 Please be advised that less expensive TVs sometime come with a lower quality QAM tuner that may be unable to tune all of the channels.
 We have found this to be true of some models manufactured by Dynex, Insignia, as well as some low-cost models from Visio.
 If that is the case, a "digital conversion box" can be purchased.

-- Please refer to the Resident Student Handbook (coming soon) for a complete listing of channels.
-The existing channel set will remain until the changeover on June 1, 2015.
+- Please refer to the resident student handbook for a complete listing of channels.
 After the digital system is engaged, the campus will sit back, relax and look forward to new high definition television channels on campus in the near future.

 - More at CTS, including channel listing.